postsharp/Metalama.Documentation/content/patterns/xaml/command.md

 # XAML Command

+In XAML, a command is an object implementing the <xref:System.Windows.Input.ICommand> interface, used to separate UI from logic.
+Commands encapsulate execution logic, enabling a clean separation of concerns.
+They allow binding to UI controls (e.g., buttons) to trigger actions, and can enable/disable controls based on the <xref:System.Windows.Input.ICommand.CanExecute*> method.
+The <xref:<xref:System.Windows.Input.ICommand.Execute*> method runs the command, while the <<xref:System.Windows.Input.ICommand.CanExecuteChanged> event notifies when the command availability changes.

+Implementing XAML commands by hand typically requires a sheer amount of boilerplate code.
+Fortunately, most of this code can be automatically generated.

 The <xref:Metalama.Patterns.Xaml.CommandAttribute?text=[Command]> aspect generates a XAML Command property based on a plain C# method executing the command, and optionally, a `bool` property or method determining if the command is enabled.

 ## Generating a XAML command property from a method